Year 4 Homework

 One task (could be split into two smaller sections) will be sent every week to be shared with parent.
 TIMES TABLES Each week children in year 3/4 are expected to learn or revise their tables so that they know them all by the end of Y4.

-Century Tech maths nuggets are also set for completion each week by the class teacher
+A Century Tech task is set for completion each week by the class teacher

 Research and/or preparation

 Teachers may ask children to find information or items to bring into class.
 Children may also be encouraged to ask parents questions or discuss issues with parents.

 Additional or different Homework